MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/installing-the-enterprise-wdk.md

 ##Known Issues
-*	SDVand Code Analysis does not work in this release.
 *	The Visual Studio IDE is not included in the Enterprise WDK and any functionality that requires the IDE will not work.

 ## Installation Instructions